 Adjust the zoom extent of your tileset

-Tippecanoe is a command-line utility for converting complex data into vector tiles that gives you a lot of control.
+Tippecanoe is a command-line utility for converting complex data into vector tiles.
+Tippecanoe is powerful, but requires some familiarity with the command line.
 To set minimum and maximum zoom levels using Tippecanoe:

-If you want to set minimum zoom to be 2 and maximum zoom to be 7, the command would look something like this:
+- If you want to set the minimum zoom to 2 and maximum zoom to 7, the command would look something like this:

-Click New layer, browse to find and the file you want to upload, then click Save as button to save the source.
+- Click New layer, browse to find and the file you want to upload, then click the Save as button to save the source.

-Click Settings and set the minzoom and maxzoom of your data.
-Use caution because this is creating vector tiles for each zoom level and can be costly with large complex data files, see troubleshooting uploads for more information.
+- Click Settings and set the minzoom and maxzoom of your data.
+Use caution because this this step will create vector tiles for each zoom level and can be costly with large complex data files.
+See troubleshooting uploads for more information.

-Save your changes.
-Click Upload to Mapbox.
+- Save your changes, then click Upload to Mapbox.
 Your source will appear on the Tileset list page of Mapbox Studio.

 You cannot set maxzoom beyond 16 in Mapbox Studio Classic.
 If you do want your maxzoom to be more than 16:

-In a text editor, open the data.yml file found in your source’s .tm2source folder.
+- In a text editor, open the data.yml file found in your source’s .tm2source folder.
 Save and close the file.
-Then re-open Mapbox Studio Classic, and upload again.

 - Re-open Mapbox Studio Classic and upload your tileset.